Brand

 How Do I Add Chemicals to the Pool?

-By now you probably know that water balance is one of the most important factors of keeping your swimming pool healthy.
-If you’re still confused by the cocktail of chemicals your swimming pool requires day to day to keep the water clean and balanced?
-Check out this quick overview regarding the most used pool chemicals and their role in pool maintenance.
+Maintaining water balance is crucial for keeping your swimming pool healthy.
+If you're confused by the cocktail of chemicals needed for your pool, this quick chemical overview will help you understand the most commonly used pool chemicals and their roles in pool maintenance.

 add chemicals to the pool

-1. Test the water.
-By testing your pool water regularly, you can know exactly how much product to add to your pool.
+Regularly testing your pool water is essential to knowing exactly how much product to add.
 Under or over-dosing your pool can lead to problems that could take a long time to fix.
-Testing will help keep everything running smoothly and end up costing you less in the long run.
-Most pool stores have free water testing to give a complete diagnosis of your pool health.
+Most pool stores offer free water testing to diagnose your pool's health.

-2. Follow the manufacturer's instructions.
 Remember safety first.
-Read the label on the packaging to ensure you have the right protective equipment.
-Gloves and eyewear are required for some chemicals and be careful not to breathe in any dust or fumes.
-The label is also a great place to find information on what to do if skin or eye contact occurs.
-Refer to the chemical dosage chart to determine how much of each chemical is needed.
-You should also add chemicals while the pump and filter are running.
+Read the label on the packaging to ensure you have the right protective equipment, such as gloves and eyewear, and avoid inhaling dust or fumes.
+The label will also provide instructions on what to do in case of skin or eye contact.
+Check the chemical dosage chart to determine the correct amount needed.
+Add chemicals while the pump and filter are running for best results.

-4. Dosing the pool.
-After dissolving the product, distribute it evenly around the pool whilst avoiding the skimmer box and metal fittings.
+After dissolving the chemicals, distribute them evenly around the pool, avoiding the skimmer box and metal fittings.
 Keep the pump and filter running for 4-6 hours to help disperse the chemicals.
-Refrain from swimming within 24 hours of adding start-up chemicals and salt.
+Avoid swimming within 24 hours of adding start-up chemicals and salt.

 1. pH 7.2 – 7.8 (Ideal 7.4)